Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Local theory: Yager modules and Wach modules

 \begin{proposition} The module

 where $K$ varies over finite extensions of $F$ contained in $F_\infty$ and the inverse limit is with respect to the trace maps, is free of rank 1 over $\Lambda_{\cO_F}(U)$. \end{proposition}

 \begin{proof} We first note that if $L / K$ is any finite unramified extension of local fields, then the trace map $\cO_{L} \to \cO_K$ is surjective, since the residue extension $k_{L} / k_K$ is separable and hence its trace map is surjective.
+Moreover, $\cO_L$ is free of rank 1 over $\cO_K[\Gal(L/K)]$; elements of $\cO_{L}$ that generate it as a $\cO_F[\Gal(L/K)]$-module are called \emph{integral normal basis generators} of $L/K$.
+We must show that there exists a trace-compatible sequence $x = (x_K) \in \varprojlim_{K} \cO_{K}$ such that $x_K$ is an integral normal basis generator of $K/F$ for all $K$.